dorissuzukiesmerio/Research_Projects/README.md

 Co-authors: Paul Glewwe, Kelsey Daniels and Ann Munene.

 - Designed and sent survey to 50 non-profit organizations that work in Education.
-- Conducting systematic review of high-quality data evaluations that point to best practices in international Education interventions.
+- (Ongoing) Conducting systematic review of high-quality data evaluations that point to best practices in international Education interventions.

 ## Master’s thesis: [Age-Specific Effects of an Early Grade Literacy Intervention in Asia and Africa](https://tigerprints.clemson.edu/all_theses/3724/)